Developer Guide

 - stores the path of the data file.

-The UniqueList<T>
+The UniqueList<T> class,

 - is a generic class that ensures that items within the list conforms to the unique constraint.
 In other words, each pair of objects within the list must have a different identity.